 Take me for longing or leave me behind."

 ~ Alison Krauss

-I have a weak spot for pub trivia, and once very nearly published a couple children’s books (stories and meta-story available upon request).
-I try to maintain and/or develop my fledgling Spanish, and I play my piano with varying frequency (though my trumpet hasn't seen the light of day in years).
+I used to play pub trivia every week, and once I very nearly published a couple children’s books.
+I work to maintain my fledgling Spanish, and I play my piano with varying frequency (though, sadly, my trumpet hasn't seen the light of day in years).

-- logic games/puzzles (minimally skilled at chess, enjoy Sudoku, Set, and games that challenge my nonverbal side...)
+- logic games/puzzles (e.g., chess, Sudoku, Set) that challenge my nonverbal side

 - communicating (e.g., listening, public speaking)